Alana de la Garza

 Alana de la Garza (born June 18, 1976) is an American actress.
 She is known for her roles as Connie Rubirosa for the final four seasons of the initial run of the NBC television series Law & Order, as well as in the spinoffs Law & Order: LA and Law & Order: Special Victims Unit.
 She also portrayed Marisol Delko-Caine on CSI: Miami.
 In 2014 and 2015, she starred as Detective Jo Martinez in the ABC series Forever.
 From 2016 to 2017, she starred in Criminal Minds: Beyond Borders as Special Agent Clara Seger.
-In 2019, she began starring as SAC Isobel Castille on FBI, a role she also plays on the spin-off series FBI: Most Wanted.
+In 2019, she began starring as SAC Isobel Castille on FBI, a role she also plays on the spin-off series FBI: Most Wanted and CIA.

 Early life

 De la Garza was born in Columbus, Ohio, to a Mexican-American father and an Irish-American mother.
 She was raised in El Paso, Texas.

 She won the "Miss Photogenic" title in the Miss El Paso Teen USA local beauty pageant.
 She became a special needs teacher and enrolled at the University of Texas at El Paso, studying physical therapy and social work.

 After graduation, she landed some small roles while living in Orlando, Florida, then soon after moved to New York City.